timon-k/next-nats-k8s-demo/README.md

 ## Limits

-This is just a simple prototype, some aspects are definitively not production-ready:
+This is just a simple prototype, aspects which are definitively not production-ready include

 - User authentication is not done at all for now, the REST calls to the back-end just supply the username as a URL parameter (GET) or content (POST).
 This would certainly be different